NvkAnirudh/LangChain-Chatbot-Application/README.md

 * Interact with the system by entering your queries in the provided text input field.

 License
-This project is licensed under the [MIT License].
+This project is licensed under the [MIT License](https://github.com/NvkAnirudh/LangChain-Projects/blob/main/LICENSE).